Energy Savings, Deep Decarbonization, Zero Emissions, and Improved Uniformity with the Airtorch®, MightySteam®, E-Ion, and Large Radiative Panels.

 Fossil fuels, such as coal, natural gas, and oil, are nonrenewable energy sources that produce CO2 and other greenhouse gases when burned.
 Burning such fuel is a significant contributor to planet-warming pollution in our atmosphere.

-- The widespread use of fossil fuels also magnifies energy inefficiency.
-In 2019, of the 600 EJ (Exajoules) of energy produced, only ~200 EJ was put to productive use.
+• The widespread use of fossil fuels also magnifies energy inefficiency.
+In 2019, of the 600 EJ (Exajoules) of energy produced, only ~200 EJ was used productively.
 The rest, almost 400 EJ, was wasted.

-- Sometimes, waste is inevitable, and a balance has to be struck.
+• Sometimes, waste is inevitable, and a balance has to be struck.
 For example, traction is impossible without some friction, but friction also causes energy loss because friction produces heat.
-Considerable global research goes into reducing friction or finding the right balance between useful friction and friction-related energy and material losses.
+Considerable global research goes into reducing friction or finding the right balance between helpful friction and friction-related energy and material losses.
 For example, special plasma treatment of drills can make them suitable for green machining criteria.

 There is a push towards renewable power.
 Renewable power is both cost-competitive and the most cost-effective energy source in many situations, depending on the location and season.
 Such resources (also called low-exergy fuels) are finite in quantity and can take hundreds of thousands of years to form, and whereafter, they must be extracted from the earth and burned to create energy.
-About 20% of all US electricity comes from renewable sources, 60% from fossil fuels like coal, petroleum, and natural gas, and the remainder from nuclear energy.
+In 2023, about 60% of U.S. utility-scale electricity generation was produced from fossil fuels (coal, natural gas, and petroleum), about 19% was from nuclear energy, and about 21% was from renewable energy sources.
+Source.

-High-efficiency electric devices enable load reduction for the grid.
-Newer electric technologies like efficient Airtorch or instant MightySteam and thermal batteries (LDES) improve grid stability and permit clean energy processes.
+High-efficiency electric devices reduce the grid’s load.
+Newer electric technologies, such as efficient Airtorch or instant MightySteam and thermal batteries (LDES), improve grid stability and permit clean energy processes.
 Dirty energy sources, including coal, gas, and oil, are also nonrenewable.

 Deep decarbonization eliminates CO2 and other greenhouse gas emissions (GHG) from any process, making it a crucial sustainability advantage.